silverjuke/silverjuke/docs/user-guide.md

   "Edit Tracks/Get info..." from the context-menu; this will open the Edit Tracks-dialog ...

-- here, click onto the "Menu >>" button and select "Rename files".
+- here, click onto the "Menu"-button and select "Rename files".

 In the dialog:

 - Enter the Pattern for the new file name.
-The pattern may be built out of several placehoders as <Title>, for a list of possible placeholders, use the Insert-button.
+The pattern may be built out of several placehoders as _title_, for a list of possible placeholders, use the Insert-button.

 - Text that should be identical for all files to rename can be entered directly